Clan Rising

 What does the surname Meyer mean?

-From Middle High German meier (Latin maior, the 'greater' man) — the steward or tenant who ran an estate for its lord, a figure of real standing in the village.
+From Middle High German meier (Latin maior, the 'greater' man), the steward or tenant who ran an estate for its lord, a figure of real standing in the village.
 The spelling is a near-perfect map of region and faith: Meyer in the north, Maier and Mayer in Bavaria and the south, and Meir/Meyer very widely among Ashkenazi Jews.
 The Meier was no peasant: he managed the lord's farm, took his cut of the harvest, and answered for the estate, which made his office-name one of the commonest and most respectable surnames in the German lands.

-Is Meyer a German surname?
+Is Meyer German or Austrian?

 How old is the Meyer surname?